-With a pencil make a mark on the gift wrapper where the overlapping ends and cut it with a sharp scissor.
+- With a pencil make a mark on the gift wrapper where the overlapping ends and cut it with a sharp scissors.

 Gift wrapping paper

-Use comic covers or comic sheets from the Sunday papers to wrap up gifs for kids.
+- Use comic covers or comic sheets from the Sunday papers to wrap up gifts for kids.

 Gift wrapping idea

 - You can sew your own simple gift bags.
 Gather small scraps of material and come up with innovative bags to hold gifts.

 - Clear or printed cellophane bags are another gift wrapping idea.
 Wrap up candles or candies or even homemade goodies in cellophane paper.

 - Use gift tags or greeting cards to make your own gift tag cards.